MicrosoftDocs/entra-docs/docs/identity/users/groups-naming-policy.md

 You can enforce a naming policy for groups in two different ways:

 - **Prefix-suffix naming policy**: You can define prefixes or suffixes that are then added automatically to enforce a naming convention on your groups.
 For example, in the group name `GRP\_JAPAN\_My Group\_Engineering`, the prefix is `GRP\_JAPAN\_` and the suffix is `\_Engineering`.
-- **Custom-blocked words**: You can upload a set of blocked words specific to your organization to be blocked in groups created by users.
+- **Custom blocked words**: You can upload a set of blocked words specific to your organization to be blocked in groups created by users.
 For example, you might use `Payroll,CEO,HR`.

 ### Prefix-suffix naming policy